pmoores/bikesharing/README.md

 - The most frequent trip duration for males is 5 minutes, females is 6 minutes and unknown gender is 11 minutes: [Number of Trips by Trip Duration - Gender](https://github.com/pmoores/bikesharing/blob/main/Resources/Number_of_Trips_by_Trip_Duration_Gender.png).

-- The times during the weekday that have the largest ridership are Monday to Friday at 8am, and Monday to Friday 5pm and 6pm (excluding Wednesday: [Number of Trips by Weekday by Hour](https://github.com/pmoores/bikesharing/blob/main/Resources/Number_of_Trips_by_Weekday_by_Hour.png).
+- The times during the weekday that have the largest ridership are Monday to Friday at 8am, and Monday to Friday 5pm and 6pm (excluding Wednesday): [Number of Trips by Weekday by Hour](https://github.com/pmoores/bikesharing/blob/main/Resources/Number_of_Trips_by_Weekday_by_Hour.png).

 - These ridership patterns are very similar for both males and females: [Number of Trips by Weekday by Hour - Gender](https://github.com/pmoores/bikesharing/blob/main/Resources/Number_of_Trips_by_Weekday_by_Hour_Gender.png).